alexissyi/cook_scheduler/design/concepts/UserAuthentication/UserAuthentication.md

 **actions**

-uploadUser(kerb: String, password: String)
+uploadUser(kerb: String, password: String): User

 **requires** no User in Users has the same kerb or the same password

-**effect** creates a new User with kerb and password and adds it to Users
+**effect** creates a new User with kerb and password and adds it to Users, returns that User

 removeUser(user: User)